 UCAS Teacher Training operates in two phases:

-- Apply 1: opens on 27 September for you to search for training courses that start the following autumn.
-You can start making applications from 18 October and you should apply as soon as possible to maximise your chance of getting the training place you want.
+- Apply 1: opens at teh end of September for you to search for training courses that start the following autumn.
+You can start making applications from mid-October and you should apply as soon as possible to maximise your chance of getting the training place you want.

-- Apply 2: opens on 9 November.
+- Apply 2: opens in November.
 If you don't hold any offers from the Apply 1 phase, you can then make further applications.
 They have to be made one at a time but you can keep applying until you're offered a place.

 Teach First releases new places in June and then recruitment is carried out on a rolling basis with vacancies being filled as soon as suitable candidates are found.
 It's therefore best to apply as early as possible.